 • Low Season: June to September

-High season from November to February is considered the best time to visit, as temperatures are milder, humidity is lower, and rainfall is minimal.
+High Season: From November to February is considered the best time to visit, as temperatures are milder, humidity is lower, and rainfall is minimal.
 During these months, daytime temperatures range from 25-30°C (77-86°F), making it ideal for outdoor activities, from exploring Bangkok’s temples to beach vacations in the south.
 This season coincides with Thailand’s holiday festivals and draws the largest number of visitors, so accommodations and flights tend to be pricier and book up early.

-Shoulder season (March to May and October) brings warmer temperatures and rising humidity.
+Shoulder Season: (March to May and October) brings warmer temperatures and rising humidity.
 March to May is particularly hot, with temperatures often exceeding 35°C (95°F), especially in central and northern regions like Bangkok and Chiang Mai.
 These months are great for beachgoers who can manage the heat and are looking to avoid peak season crowds.
 October, just after the rainy season, is cooler and offers lush, green landscapes from recent rains, making it an attractive time for sightseeing with more budget-friendly rates.

-Low season (June to September) coincides with Thailand’s monsoon season, characterized by frequent downpours and high humidity.
+Low Season: (June to September) coincides with Thailand’s monsoon season, characterized by frequent downpours and high humidity.
 The rain is typically heaviest in August and September, especially in northern and southern Thailand, although showers are often short and followed by sunny breaks.
 This season brings fewer tourists and the most affordable rates on hotels and flights.
 The rainy season can still be a good time for travel if visitors plan for indoor activities or head to the Gulf of Thailand islands like Koh Samui, which remain drier compared to the Andaman Sea side.

 Festivals & Events